This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 My recipes often stem from a family memory or recipe that has been used for years.
 Peppermint bark is not a tried-and-true old family staple.
 Grandma Conrad loved peppermint, and in her later years, decided to make her own peppermint bark.
-Grandma started making this right before the big trend and excitement of peppermint bark where it could be seen and purchased everywhere.
+Grandma started making this right before the big trend and excitement of peppermint bark, which could be seen and purchased everywhere.

 Hand holding silver dish filled with stacks of peppermint bark with chocolate and white chocolate layers and topped with peppermint pieces